-Well – it depends on the type of tumble dryer you have and what energy rating it has.
-We looked at a selection of currently available tumble dryers and compared their electricity usage . ( If you have a tumble dryer older than 5 years it is very likely to be using even more electricity than the examples given below.)
+( If you have a tumble dryer older than 6 years it is very likely to be using even more electricity than the examples given below.)

-The tumble dryer with the most expensive running cost in our survey uses more than 3 times electricity per year than the cheapest one.
-The best performing tumble dryers will usually cost more to buy than the poorer performing ones – but over the lifetime of the dryer you can sometimes recoup the extra costs with the savings in electricity bills.
+The tumble dryer with the most expensive running cost in our survey uses more than two and a half times electricity per year than the cheapest one.
+The best performing tumble dryers will usually cost more to buy than the poorer performing ones – but over the lifetime of the dryer you can recoup the extra costs with the savings in electricity bills.
 (And help save the planet !)

 Tumble Dryer Running Costs Compared